brikis98/yevgeniy-brikman-homepage/_posts/2013-03-14-what-my-grandfather-taught-me-about.md

 My grandpa had other passions that made him happy.
 He loved to go on walks.
-Every day, even multiple times per day, rain or shine, he’d go out on a walk.
+Every day, even multiple times per day, rain or shine, he'd go out on a walk.
 Walks made him happy, or maybe being happy made him walk, but either way, he got good at it.
 He even walked the dogs of family friends, partially because he loved dogs and partially because dogs were the only ones that could keep up with him on a walk.

 He also loved a good conversation and became quite good at that too.
 Every family dinner would start with the a toast from my
-grandfather: he’d stand up, raise his glass, and inspire everyone with a few well thought out sentences.
-Sometimes he’d throw in a joke or even a poem.
+grandfather: he'd stand up, raise his glass, and inspire everyone with a few well thought out sentences.
+Sometimes he'd throw in a joke or even a poem.
 And he could talk to anyone.
-Language barriers didn’t matter: Russian, Ukranian, German, Yiddish, even learning a little English at an old age.
+Language barriers didn't matter: Russian, Ukranian, German, Yiddish, even learning a little English at an old age.
 The language of kindness and a smile is universal.